iRNA-COSI/APAeval/execution_workflows/execution_output_specification.md

 #### Format 01

-This BED file contains single-nucleotide position of poly(A) sites identified by the tool.
+This BED file contains single-nucleotide position of poly(A) sites identified by the participant.
 Fields:

 - **chrom** - the name of the chromosome